| Communion with God:

 these operations were held in awe and acquired a "sacred" quality to distinguish

+them from the profane objects and acts of every day life.
 From these humble beginnings grew a vast array of different religions where the

 mystical experience became less important than the structures, hierarchy, rituals